 Students interested in pursuing graduate work in my lab are encouraged to contact me.
 See Department of Plant Biology Grad Admissions for admissions information.

 Integrative Biology majors willing to pursue independent research projects in my lab (IB 390 and IB 490) should contact me as well.
-Click Undergraduate Advising for more information.
+Click Research Courses in IB for more information.